Blinky's Lab

 Hacking the Gamma Scout Alert to Work with Radmon.org

-Archived from radmon.org - originally posted 28/01/2023 A member (of radmon.org) asked me if the Gamma Scout would/could work with radmon.org using the USB and software the counter came with.
-The answer to that is a simple, no, but it could be down with a quick hack.
+A member (of radmon.org) asked me if the Gamma Scout would/could work with radmon.org using the USB and software the counter came with.
+The answer to that is a simple, no, not out of the box, but it could be done with a quick hack.
 Simply add a couple of wires and connect them straight to an ESP8266 or similar MCU.
 This guide only covers the 'Alert' model.
 There may be differences with other Gamma Scout models.
 Here is how: Open up the Gamma Scout and locate the small transistor at the top left of the board, right above the pin header.
-There we are going to
+There we are going to solder on a wire to the middle pin

 • Posted on